What Are Shipping Adjustments? Why Do They Happen and How to Prevent Them.

 - The package weight

-- Package Measurements – All carriers have electronic imaging to capture the packages as they are processed through the shipping hub.
-Some of them even have laser scanners to measure dimensions to a fraction of an inch.
+- Package Measurements – All carriers employ electronic imaging to capture the packages as they are processed through the shipping hub.
+Some of them even utilize laser scanners to measure dimensions down to a fraction of an inch.
 When your package passes through the imaging process the dimensions are recorded at the largest angle.
-If the box is 8 inches at the end and 8.25 inches in the middle (due to compression) the package will be measured at 8.25 inches.
-Carriers never round down and we advise that you round up whenever possible.
+For instance, if a box measures 8 inches at one end and expands to 8.25 inches in the middle (due to compression) the recorded measurement for shipping adjustments will be 8.25 inches.
+It’s a known fact that carriers never round down; we advise that you round up whenever possible.

 - Dimensional Weight – Each carrier uses a specific formula which is individually taken into consideration when you enter your package dimensions.
 If the package is very large and very light the carriers will use a dimensional weight instead of the actual weight of the package.
-The formula is based on length x width x height divided by a unique carrier specific divisor.
+This formula is derived from multiplying length, width, and height and then dividing by a carrier-specific divisor.
+The good news is that PaidShipping does the math for you; the bad news is that if you enter the incorrect dimensions a shipping adjustment could be headed your way.
 The good news is that PaidShipping does the math for you; the bad news is that if you enter the incorrect dimensions an adjustment could be headed your way.

-- Special Handling – Our carriers carefully consider how the contents of your shipment are packaged.
-Is your item in a very long, wide or odd shaped box or no box at all (not recommended)?
-The shipping hubs often have conveyors that move your packages through the hub.
+- Special Handling –Our carriers carefully consider how the contents of your shipment are packaged.
+Is your item a very long, wide or odd shaped box, or perhaps not boxed at all (a practice we discourage)?
+The intricate network of conveyors in shipping hubs facilitates the movement of your packages.
 If the item is bulky it will need to be removed from the conveyor thus requiring special handling.
-Also to consider if the item is packaged in a plastic box, has a smooth shiny surface or in a tube.
-These items when reaching an incline or decline on the conveyor are at risk of slipping off and would require special handling.
-Rule of thumb ask yourself “can this package be conveyed”, if not you will need to check the box for special handling.
+Other considerations that might lead to shipping adjustments include items housed in plastic containers, those with glossy surfaces, or those packaged in tubes.
+Such items, when reaching an incline or decline on the conveyor are at risk of slipping off and would require special handling.
+A handy rule of thumb is to ask yourself “can this package be conveyed?”
+If not, you will need to check the box for special handling.
+To get ahead of any unexpected adjustments and do your due diligence, here’s a helpful guide for packing unusually shaped products.

 - Measure your package at the largest point on each side